Test automation: The Good, the Bad and the Ugly

 Cons:

 Agile practices are commonly linked to higher developer productivity.
-Indeed, 58% of respondents to the 14th Annual State of Agile Report cited increased team productivity as one of the tangible benefits of the Agile approach.
+Indeed, 58% of respondents to the 2nd Annual State of Agile Culture Report cited increased team productivity as one of the tangible benefits of the Agile approach.

 Implementing Agile requires dedication and excellent communication skills.
-Inexperienced managers can find Agile a significant challenge and it’s very easy to do it wrong.
+Inexperienced managers can find Agile a significant challenge, and it’s straightforward to do it wrong.
 Moreover, since product requirements are continually shifting, there are no clear design documents to guide the team.

 The Agile approach has many different branches.
 The most popular ones are:

-The 14th Annual State of Agile Report reflects that Scrum is the most widely used Agile framework, while SAFe® continues to be one of the best scalable frameworks for just over a third of IT companies.
+The 2nd Annual State of Agile Culture Report reflects that Scrum is the most widely used Agile framework, while SAFe® continues to be one of the best scalable frameworks for just over a third of IT companies.

 Pros: